Skip to content

 Problem statement

-The client had just acquired a cluster of smaller AI agentic companies in Saudi Arabia and wanted to build the first marketplace of its kind in the region: somewhere companies, agencies, government bodies, and individuals could browse, buy, and deploy AI agents into their workflows.
-Two sides: buyers purchasing agents or teams, partners uploading and selling their own.
-Three work streams: the buyer experience, the partner experience, and the admin layer behind all of it.
+The client had just acquired a cluster of smaller AI companies in Saudi Arabia and wanted to build the first marketplace of its kind in the region: somewhere companies, government bodies, and individuals could buy and deploy AI agents into their workflows.
+Two sides, three work streams.
+Buyer experience, partner experience, and the admin layer behind all of it.

 My role

-I came on when most of the foundation was already in place.
-I took on the admin stream: agent assessment, partner management, buyer tickets and feedback.
-Eventually the partner stream too, because the two sides were so intertwined it made more sense to have one person across both.
-I also built the design system from scratch: fully responsive across desktop, tablet, and mobile, with Figma variables applied across all three streams.
+I came on mid-flight, when most of the foundation was already in place.
+I picked up the admin stream first: agent assessment, partner management, buyer tickets and feedback.
+The partner stream wasn't in my brief — but the admin and partner sides were so intertwined that designing one without the other produced inconsistencies.
+I took it on.
+And I built the design system from scratch.

 Process

 The way I make sense of a project mid-flight is by jumping into the screens.
 Intro calls help.
 Standup helps more.
 Taking on tasks as fast as possible is what actually gives you a picture.
-The harder problem was that three PM teams weren't talking to each other, and everything was hardcoded.
-No AI anywhere in an AI marketplace.
+The picture here: three PM teams not talking to each other, everything hardcoded, no AI anywhere in an AI marketplace.

 Outcome